-- Understanding the reasons is there a pattern? - Allowing plenty of time for movement or frequent small concentration periods. - Have a clear structure to the day. - Provide clocks and timers on desk. - Have clear expectations regarding behaviours and a clear and consistent response to behaviours. - Being aware of times of the day that may be more difficult. - Consideration of discipline procedures/ behaviour policies and any reasonable adjustments that need to be made in line with Equalities legislation. - Use known interests or hobbies to engage in activities and discussion. - Provide regular opportunities for exercise.
+- Understanding the reasons is there a pattern? - Allowing plenty of time for movement or frequent small concentration periods. - Have a clear structure to the day. - Have clear expectations regarding behaviours and a clear and consistent response to behaviours. - Being aware of times of the day that may be more difficult. - Consideration of discipline procedures/ behaviour policies and any reasonable adjustments that need to be made in line with Equalities legislation.